MuseGNN: Forming Scalable, Convergent GNN Layers that Minimize a Sampling-Based Energy

 In the present context, offline sampling refers to the case where we sample a fixed set of subgraphs from $\m{G}$ once and store them, which can ultimately be viewed as a form of preprocessing step.
 More formally, we assume an operator $\Omega : \m{G} \rightarrow \{ \m{G}_s \}_{s=1}^m$, where $\m{G}_s =\{\m{V}_s, \m{E}_s\}$ is a subgraph of $\m{G}$ containing $n_s = |\m{V}_s|$ nodes, of which we assume $n_s'$ are target training nodes (indexed from $1$ to $n_s'$), and $\m{E}_s$ represents the edge set.
 The corresponding feature and label sets associated with the $s$-th subgraph are denoted $X_s\in \R^{n_s\times d}$ and $T_s\in\R^{n_s'\times d'}$, respectively.

 There are several key reasons we employ offline sampling as the foundation for our scalable unfolded GNN architecture development.
-Firstly, conditioned on the availability of such pre-sampled/fixed subgraphs, there is no additional randomness when we use them to replace energy functions dependent on $\m{G}$ and $X$ (e.g., as in (\ref{eq:full-graph-energy})) with surrogates dependent on $\{ \m{G}_s, X_s \}_{s=1}^m$.
-Hence we retain a deterministic energy substructure contributing to a more transparent bilevel (upper- and lower-level) optimization process, as well as more interpretable node-wise embeddings that serve as attendant minimizers.
+Firstly, conditioned on the availability of such pre-sampled subgraphs, there is no additional randomness when we use them to replace energy functions dependent on $\m{G}$ and $X$ (e.g., as in (\ref{eq:full-graph-energy})) with surrogates dependent on $\{ \m{G}_s, X_s \}_{s=1}^m$.
+Hence we retain a deterministic energy substructure contributing to a more transparent bilevel (upper- and lower-level) optimization process and attendant node-wise embeddings that serve as minimizers.
 Secondly, offline sampling allows us to conduct formal convergence analysis that is agnostic to the particular sampling operator $\Omega$.
 In this way, we need not compromise flexibility in choosing a practically-relevant $\Omega$ in order to maintain desirable convergence guarantees.
-For example, as will be detailed later, ShadowKHop~\cite{shadowgnn} sampling pairs well with our approach and directly adheres to our convergence analysis in Section \ref{sec:convergence}.
 And lastly, offline sampling facilitates an attractive balance between model accuracy and efficiency within the confines of unfolded GNN architectures.
 As will be shown in Section \ref{sec:experiments}, we can match the accuracy of full-graph training with an epoch time similar to online sampling methods, e.g., neighbor sampling.